United States Naval Station Orange

-United States Naval Station Orange, later Texas Group, Atlantic Reserve Fleet and US Naval Reserve Orange was major United States Navy shipyard in Orange, Texas on the Sabine River.
+United States Naval Station Orange, later Texas Group, Atlantic Reserve Fleet and US Naval Reserve Orange was a major United States Navy shipyard in Orange, Texas on the Sabine River.
 The shipyard opened on August 24, 1940, to manage the construction of 24 landing craft.
 To support the shipyards the navy built new naval offices, barracks and civilian housing.
 The Navy built twelve piers in the Sabine River at the Base.
 U.S. Naval Station Orange also worked with the civilian shipyards in Texas during World War II.
 Major civilian shipyards were: Consolidated Steel Corporation, Levingston Shipbuilding Company, and Weaver Shipyards.
 At the end of the war in November 1945 the shipyard was closed and the base was turned into the Texas Group, Atlantic Reserve Fleet with 250 ships.

 Atlantic Reserve Fleet, Orange

 The freshwater of the Sabine River was good place for a Reserve Fleet.
 The Atlantic Reserve Fleet, Orange was part of the United States Navy reserve fleets.
 For the Korean War, 40 ships were removed from the Reserve fleet and restored at the shipyard.
 The Texas Group was disestablished on October 1, 1966.
 The site became a Naval Inactive Ship Maintenance Facility (ISMF) with only 197 ships stored on site and most of the work done by civilian contractors.
 Naval Inactive Ship Maintenance Facility closed on December 28, 1975.
 It took five years to remove all ships at the yard.
 All that remains is 181/2 acres for the U.S. Navy and Marine Corps Reserve Training Center.
 The other land was sold to the American Bridge, U.S Steel, Lamar State College, Orange and Orange County Navigation and Port District.